28 Weeks Pregnant: The 28th Week Of Pregnancy

 - Childbirth class options

-Many couples decide to invest in pagers and cell phones as the delivery of their child approaches.
-Talk with your partner about the different options that are available.
-Be involved in making these decisions and plans.
+Be involved in making these decisions and plans, particularly as the delivery of your child approaches.
 Discuss your fears of her not being able to reach you and ways that this can be avoided.
-Maybe there needs to be a specific text message or page that signals that she is going into labor.
-Talk with other parents who have dealt with these issues so that you can see what worked for them.
+Maybe there needs to be a specific text message to signal that she is going into labor.
+Talk with other parents who have dealt with these issues to see what worked for them.